-If either physician determines that your judgment may be impaired in any way, they must refer you for a psychological examination.
+If either physician determines that your judgment may be impaired in any way, e.g. by a mental illness or depression, they must refer you for a psychological or psychiatric examination.

-If your first oral request is authorized, you must wait at least 15 (fifteen) days to make the second oral request.
+If your first oral request is authorized, you must wait a minimum of 15 (fifteen) days to make the second oral request.

 Second Oral Request

 You can make the written request to your attending physician at any time following the first oral request, using the statutory form included in your state’s Death with Dignity law.
-It is recommended that you only complete and sign the written request after seeing both the attending and consulting physician who agreed to participate in the law and submit their respective paperwork.
+It is recommended that you only complete and sign the written request after seeing both the attending and consulting physicians after they have submitted their respective paperwork.
 Keep a copy of the written request for your records.

-The written the request must be witnessed by two individuals, at least one of whom is not related to you, entitled to any portion of your estate, your physician, or an employee of a health care facility caring for you.
+The written request must be witnessed by two individuals, at least one of whom is not related to you, or entitled to any portion of your estate, or your physician, or an employee of a health care facility caring for you.

 As with both oral requests, you can rescind the written request at any time.

-After all the requests are made and requirements are met, your physician writes the prescription.
-You must wait 48 hours before you can pick up your medications from the pharmacy.
+After you complete all of the above steps, your physician will write the prescription.
+You must wait 48 hours before you can pick it up from the pharmacy.

 Talking to Your Doctor About Death with Dignity

-Information in this section has been adopted from a handout by End of Life Washington.
+Information in this section has been adopted from an End of Life Washington handout.

 The best time for this conversation is when you provide your physician with a copy of your advance directives or discuss the use of the Physician Orders for Life-Sustaining Treatment (POLST) form, a non-hospital medical order for people with serious illnesses.
 If you raise the issue after receiving a terminal diagnosis, your physician may be less receptive.

-If your physician seems reluctant to prescribe but seems unopposed to the Death with Dignity itself, ask her if she would be willing to participate as the consulting physician, who would confirm your diagnosis, prognosis, and mental capacity.
+If your physician seems reluctant to prescribe but seems unopposed to the concept of Death with Dignity itself, ask if the physician would be willing to participate as the consulting physician, i.e. the doctor who confirms your diagnosis, prognosis, and mental capacity.

 - “I will help you,” or “I will be there for you when the time comes.”
 This may mean “I will refer you to hospice and palliative care,” or “I will be sure you are kept comfortable, but I may not write a prescription for life-ending medication.”

-- “Let’s talk about that when the time comes,” “We can talk later,” or “For now, let’s focus on treatment.”
+- “Let’s talk about that when the time comes.” or “We can talk later.” or “For now, let’s focus on treatment.”
 Physicians who make these kinds of statements are stalling or trying to change the subject.
 More often than not, these physicians will elect not to participate when the time comes.

 - “I don’t know anything about Death with Dignity.”
-Give your physician the toll-free number of End of Life Washington, 877.222.2816, where she can seek more information.
+Send your physician to this website, DeathwithDignity.org or give them the toll-free number of End of Life Washington, 877.222.2816, where they can seek more information.
 (Though Death with Dignity laws vary from state to state, End of Life Washington can provide the necessary basic information.)

 - “My employer will not allow me to participate.”
 Some physicians work for Catholic or other faith-based health care providers that prohibit participation in Death with Dignity Acts.
 Although the law permits providers to prohibit physicians from participating while on their employer’s premises, nothing prevents a physician from participating off the premises.
 The law also prevents a provider from punishing a physician who does.
 Many physicians are unaware of these provisions of the law, and even those who are aware may not be comfortable participating under these circumstances.